Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Mapping Herglotz densities to Helmholtz solutions

 \end{corollary}

-As a consequence, the construction of an approximation of a Helmholtz solution \(u\in\mathcal{B}\) as an expansion of evanescent plane waves is, up to the isomorphism \(T\), equivalent to the approximation of its Herglotz density \(v:=T^{-1}u\in\mathcal{A}\) as an expansion of evaluation functionals, i.e.
+As a consequence, the construction of an approximation of a Helmholtz solution \(u\in\mathcal{B}\) as an expansion of EPWs is, up to the isomorphism \(T\), equivalent to the approximation of its Herglotz density \(v:=T^{-1}u\in\mathcal{A}\) as an expansion of evaluation functionals, i.e.